 Koch bought the Flying V cattle brand and the “50” horse brand, both of which were used by the Scots during their 70-year ownership.
 He also acquired the ranch headquarters, south of the city of Matador.
 It is a stone house that lies east of a spring-fed lake, overlooking the corrals and barns.
 The house is 7,000-square-feet, under roof.
 The 24-inch-thick exterior walls are built from rock quarried on the ranch.
 The house was designed with two separate uses: the west end for the ranch manager and the east end for visiting Scottish investors.
 Today, the ranch manager lives in the west end, and the ranch’s business operations are conducted from the east end.

-After Fred Koch’s death in 1967, his son, Charles, took over the family business and renamed it Koch Industries, Inc. Since 1960, the value of the Standard & Poor’s 500 grew more than 82-fold, assuming the reinvestment of dividends.
-During that same period, the value of Koch Industries grew more than 2,800-fold, using the same assumptions.
-The ranch is owned and operated by Matador Cattle Company, a division of Koch Agriculture Company, which is an indirect, wholly-owned subsidiary of Koch Industries.
-Koch Industries is one of America’s largest private companies, according to Forbes magazine, with more than 67,000 employees.
+After Fred Koch’s death in 1967, his son, Charles, took over the family business and renamed it Koch Industries, Inc. Since 1960, the value of the Standard & Poor’s 500 grew more than 100-fold, assuming the reinvestment of dividends.
+During that same period, the value of Koch Industries grew more than 3,500-fold, using the same assumptions.
+The ranch is owned and operated by Matador Cattle Company, which is an indirect subsidiary of Koch Industries, one of the largest private companies in America according to Forbes.
+Koch Industries owns a diverse group of companies with a presence in about 60 countries and more than 100,000 employees.

 Current and former employees welcomed more than 700 former cowboys and other guests to Matador Ranch as part of its 50th anniversary celebration of company ownership.
 Visitors toured the original ranch house and other sites around the ranch.